-SRD 1 Provide a sustainable and compact network of settlements with Greater Hobart at its core, that is capable of meeting projected demand.
-SRD 1.1 Implement the Regional Settlement Strategy and associated growth management strategies through planning schemes.
-SRD 1.2 Manage residential growth in District Centres, District Towns and Townships through a hierarchy of planning processes as follows: 1.
-Strategy (regional function & growth scenario); Settlement Structure Plans (including identification of settlement boundaries); 3.
-Subdivision Permit; 4.
-Use and Development Permit.
-SRD 1.3 Support the consolidation of existing settlements by restricting the application of rural living and environmental living zones to existing rural living and environmental living communities.
-Land not currently zoned for such use may only be zoned for such use where one or more of the following applies: a.
+- SRD 1.2 Manage residential growth in District Centres, District Towns and Townships through a hierarchy of planning processes as follows: - 1.
+Strategy (regional function & growth scenario); - 2.
+Settlement Structure Plans (including identification of settlement boundaries); - 3.
+Subdivision Permit: - 4.
+Use and Development Permit. - SRD 1.3 Support the consolidation of existing settlements by restricting the application of rural living and environmental living zones to existing rural living and environmental living communities.
+Land not currently zoned for such use may only be zoned for such use where one or more of the following applies: - a.
 Recognition of existing rural living or environmental living communities, regardless of current zoning.
-Where not currently explicitly zoned for such use, existing communities may be rezoned to rural living or environmental living provided: (i) the area of the community is either substantial in size or adjoins a settlement and will not be required for any other settlement purpose; and (ii) only limited subdivision potential is created by . rezoning. b.
+Where not currently explicitly zoned for such use, existing communities may be rezoned to rural living or environmental living provided: - the area of the community is either substantial in size or adjoins a settlement and will not be required for any other settlement purpose; and - (ii) only limited subdivision potential is created by rezoning. - b.
 Replacing land currently zoned for rural living purposes but undeveloped and better suited for alternative purposes (such as intensive agricultural) with other land better suited for rural living purposes, in accordance with the following:

-(i) the total area rezoned for rural living use does not exceed that which is back-zoned to other use; (ii) the land rezoned to rural living use is adjacent to an existing rural living community; (iii) the land rezoned to rural living use is not designated as Significant Agriculture Land; (iv) the land rezoned to rural living use is not adjacent to the Urban Growth Boundary for Greater Hobart or identified for future urban growth; and (v) the management of risks and values on the land rezoned to rural living use is not the land c.
-Rezoning areas that provide for the infill or consolidation of existing rural living communities, in accordance with the following:

-(i) the land must predominantly share common boundaries with:

-- existing Rural Living zoned land; or

-- rural living communities which comply with SRD
+- the total area rezoned for rural living use does not exceed that which is back-zoned to other use; - (ii) the land rezoned to rural living use is adjacent to an existing rural living community; - (iii) the land rezoned to rural living use is not designated as Significant Agriculture Land; - (iv) the land rezoned to rural living use is not adjacent to the Urban Growth Boundary for Greater Hobart or identified for future urban growth; and - (v) the management of risks and values on the land rezoned to rural living use is consistent with the policies in this Strategy. - c.
+Rezoning areas that provide for the infill or consolidation of existing rural living communities, in accordance with the following: - the land must predominantly share common boundaries with: - existing Rural Living zoned land; or - rural living communities which comply with SRD 1.3(a); - (ii) the amount of land rezoned to rural living must not constitute a significant increase in the immediate locality; - (iii) development and use of the land for rural living purposes will not increase the potential for land use conflict with other uses; - (iv) such areas are able to be integrated with theadjacent existing rural living area by connections for pedestrian and vehicular movement.
+If any new roads are possible, a structure plan will be required to show how the new area will integrate with the established Rural Living zoned area; - (v) the land rezoned to rural living use is not designated as Significant Agricultural Land; - (vi) the land rezoned to rural living use is not adjacent to the Urban Growth Boundary for Greater Hobart or identified for future urban growth; and - (vii) the management of risks and values on the land rezoned to rural living use is consistent with the policies in this Strategy.

-1.3(a);

-(ii) the amount of land rezoned to rural living must not constitute a significant increase in the immediate locality;

-(iii) development and use of the land for rural living purposes will not increase the potential for land use conflict with other uses;

-(iv) such areas are able to be integrated with the adjacent existing rural living area by connections for pedestrian and vehicular movement.
-If any new roads are possible, a structure plan will be required to show how the new area will integrate with the established Rural Living zoned area;

-(v) the land rezoned to rural living use is not designated as Significant Agricultural Land;

-(vi) the land rezoned to rural living use is not adjacent to the Urban Growth Boundary for Greater Hobart or identified for future urban growth; and

-(vii) the management of risks and values on the land rezoned to rural living use is consistent with the policies in this Strategy.